 Please note the following:

-- An applicant must declare their intent to attempt the PAT online in the Applicant section of the PGA of Canada website and must also confirm directly with the BC Zone office prior to attempting the PAT.
+- An applicant must declare their intent to attempt the PAT online in the Applicant section of the PGA of Canada website and must also confirm directly with Russell MacKay at the BC Zone office prior to attempting the PAT.

-- Applicants must pay the BC Zone Registration/PAT fee directly to the Zone office prior to their first PAT attempt.
+- Applicants must pay the BC Zone Application fee directly to the Zone office prior to their first PAT attempt.
 This fee is due for the formal PAT, sanctioned events, or an exemption.
 The applicant will only pay the fee once for five attempts.
-There is no charge for a retry.
 An Applicant will be permitted to attempt a maximum of five (5) PAT opportunities per year.